 Two new satellites are now in orbit around the moon and they could give us some valuable info about whether our moon merged with another many moons ago.
 The GRAIL probes (short for Gravity Recovery and Interior Laboratory) launched together in September and entered orbit on December 31st and January 1st.
-The probes are orbiting at a height of 55 kilometers, where they will use microwave signals to measure the distance between them.
+The probes are orbiting at a height of 55 kilometers (34 miles), where they will use microwave signals to measure the distance between them.
 This distance varies depending on the pull of the underlying terrain.

 The satellites will give us the most detailed map yet of the lunar gravitational field; and there is plenty of detail to gather as the moon is covered in mountains, craters, and plains of volcanic rock.
 But that isn’t all.
 Of particular interest is the moon’s far side, which is much more mountainous than the side facing us.